AnupKumarGupta/TRIESTE/readme.md

-# TRIESTE: translation based defense for text classifiers
+# TRIESTE: TRanslatIon basEd defenSe for Text classifiErs
 Codes and implementation files to be used as a reference to the paper: [**TRIESTE: translation based defense for text classifiers.**](https://doi.org/10.1007/s12652-022-03859-0)

 ***Status - Published in Springer's Journal of Ambient Intelligence and Humanized Computing***